dragmine149/bit-scripts/README.md

 ## Module Information
 This section just contains information about what each module does.
 Although they are explained in their represented `--help` menus.

+### AnotherStupidThing (Name to be changed)
+Make a whole new menu.
+With whatever you want in there.
+Easy to use.
+Currently there missing lots of support (as of v0.1.0).
+To run: `run AnotherStupidThing/nav.js` This will take any folder provided in `AnotherStupidThing` and their information to make the ui.
+More information will be provided once more supported.
+For now feel free to have a look at the default `Test` folder.

 ### Git
 Commands and other basic git abilities.
 NOTE: might not work well with other repos.